What Makes Muscles Grow?

 What Makes Muscles Grow: Age, Gender & Genetics

-Gender and age affect this repair mechanism, which is why young men with more testosterone have a leg up in the muscle-building game.
+Gender and age affect how muscles grow and repair themselves, which is why young men with more testosterone have a leg up in the muscle-building game.

 Genetic factors also play a role in one’s ability to grow muscle.
 Some people have more robust immune reactions to muscle damage and are better able to repair and replace damaged muscle fibers, increasing their muscle-building potential.

-What Makes Muscles Grow: Intentional Challenge & Smart Recovery
+How Do Muscles Grow?
+Intentional Challenge & Smart Recovery

 The body responds to the demands you place on it.
 If you tear your muscles up, eat right, rest, and repeat, you’ll create the conditions to make your muscles as big and strong as possible.